 This holiday starts from Inverness, accessible by air from the south of England or by rail from Edinburgh, Glasgow and other points south.
 You will join the afternoon departure on the Far North Line – the most northerly railway line in the UK.
 The route crosses the Moray Firth then makes a wide sweep inland at Dornoch, passing through Lairg and Rogart before returning to the coast.
 Watch for the distinctive towers of Dunrobin Castle, before the railway turns inland once more, and crosses the “flow country” of Sutherland.
-After passing Altnabreac, one of the remotest stations in Britain, you will reach the coast one again at Thurso.
+After passing Altnabreac, one of the remotest stations in Britain, you will reach the coast once again at Thurso.

-This is a welcoming guesthouse, owned by a local lady who is passionate about the area.
+This is a welcoming guest house, owned by a local lady who is passionate about the area.
 The decor is a blend of old and contemporary style and modern facilities.
 The house is convenient for the town centre and local hostelries, whilst one of the best seafood restaurants in the country is a coastal walk or short taxi ride away.

-This morning cross by ferry to Orkney, and then travel by taxi to Kirkwall, your base for the next two days.
+This morning cross by ferry to Orkney, and then travel by taxi transfer to Kirkwall, your base for the next two days.

 This morning you will join a small group tour.
 During the tour you will journey through Orkney’s rich archaeological landscape, home of the some of the Neolithic period’s greatest architectural wonders.

 A day to explore the town at your own pace, perhaps taking a short ferry to the island of Shapinsay or using local transport to visit more of the area.
 Kirkwall is a welcoming town, featuring unique shops which boast local crafts including fabulous silver jewellery and highly covetable knitwear.
 We will provide full recommendations to help you make the most of your time.